2025–26 Magyar Kupa

 The 2025–26 Magyar Kupa (lit.
-'Hungarian Cup') will be the 86th season of Hungary's annual knock-out cup football competition.
+'Hungarian Cup') was the 86th season of Hungary's annual knock-out cup football competition.
 MOL will be the sponsor of the tournament, thus the sponsored name is MOL Magyar Kupa.
 The winners will qualify for the 2026–27 UEFA Europa League first qualifying round.

 Competition format

 The Magyar Kupa is played as a knockout tournament.
 All rounds are played as one-off matches.
 The final is traditionally held in the Puskás Aréna, Budapest.
 A significant change to this year's competition by the Hungarian Football Federation is that the final will take place on a weekend.

 The competition consists of eighth proper rounds.
 All rounds are single-match elimination rounds.
 When tied after 90 minutes first an extra time period of 30 minutes will be played, then penalties are to be taken if still necessary.
 All rounds will be drawn randomly, usually either at the completion of the previous round discounting any replays or on the evening of the last televised game of a round being played, depending on television broadcasting rights.
 Another change is to this year's competition, that the automatic right of lower-class teams to choose their home team among the Round of 32 will be abolished, so in the new competition, a draw will decide the identity of the home team at this stage.
 The Round of 64 will continue to take place in accordance with the spirit of the cup, with the lower-class teams choosing their home team.